salsify/heroku_rails_deploy/README.md

 This gem provides a simple Heroku deploy script for Rails applications.
 Deploys following the following steps:

 1. Push code to Heroku
-2. If there are pending migrations, run them and then restart the Heroku dynos
+2. If there are pending migrations, run them and restart the Heroku dynos

 ## Installation